Mdanishnadeem/Wildfire-Analysis/README.md

 This repository contains notebooks and scripts for wildfire analysis.
 The project aims to provide valuable insights into wildfire data, including data scraping, preprocessing, analysis, and visualization.

 ## Data
 Data for the wildfire was scrapped from https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81 .
-Specifically Combined_datset was used
+Specifically Combined_datset was used.
+The data used for analysis in this project is from 1963 to 2023.
+The city for which the Analysis are done is West Odessa.

 ## Notebooks